-- Inspection planning for the local governments subject to inspections As a general rule, log-grown mushrooms are inspected prior to shipment. - 2.
-Requirements for establishing items and/or areas to which the government imposes restrictions of distribution and/or consumption - (1) Areas
+1. Inspection planning for the local governments subject to the inspections

+As a general rule, cultivated mushrooms are inspected prior to shipment and Wild mushrooms are inspected in harvest-time.

+- 2. Requirements for establishing/cancelling items/areas to which the government imposes restrictions of distribution/consumption - (1) Areas

-The restrictions can be established or cancelled in a unit with a clear geographical scope, such as municipalities or former municipalities (while also taking into account the unit of shipment), if prefectures and municipalities can manage it.
+The restrictions can be established or cancelled in a unit with a clear geographical scope, such as municipalities or former municipalities (while also taking into account a unit of shipment), if prefectures and municipalities can manage it.